Sara Istre enjoys the Colorado outdoors with her family. Photo courtesy Sara Istre

 The Career Center recognizes the contributions Istre makes to CSU as a State Classified employee and as a crucial member of their team.
 More than deserving of this recognition, she exemplifies hard work, dedication, and the sincerest form of kindness and care.
 She is the shining star of their office and an asset to CSU.

-Nominate a State Classified individual or group for a “Day in the Life” feature on the CPC website.
+To recommend a State Classified individual or group to feature in a future “Day in the Life,” visit cpc.colostate.edu/day-in-the-life.
+Follow the CPC on Facebook at facebook.com/ColoradoStateUniversityCPC.